-We expect DLG to strengthen its profitability in 2023, with earnings supported by pricing increases, lower technology investment spend, lower operating expense and higher investment returns on the back of rising interest rates.
-Nevertheless, owing to challenging conditions, the group has lowered its underwriting profit forecast for the year ahead, expecting the combined ratio to be around 97%-98% (normalised for weather) versus the group's 93%-95% medium term combined ratio target).

-YE2024 onwards, the group should start to benefit from its new tech-enabled pricing capabilities and its partnership with Motability Operations Ltd, which will expand the group's motor customer base by around 15%, whilst adding further scale to DLG's claims management service.
+While we expect written profitability to improve in 2023, reported results will likely remain weak.
+Improvements will be driven by improved pricing, lower technology investment spend, lower operating expense and higher investment returns on the back of rising interest rates.
+From 2024, the group should also start to benefit from its new tech-enabled pricing capabilities and its partnership with Motability Operations Ltd, which will add around £500m of annual GWP to its motor operations, whilst adding further scale to DLG's claims management service.